Efforts to ban TikTok in the United States: Biden administration (2021–2025)

 On January 25, 2023, Missouri Senator Josh Hawley introduced a bill to ban the platform nationwide.
 After Shou Zi Chew, the CEO of TikTok, testified before the U.S. House of Representatives, Hawley's attempt to force a vote on this bill in the Senate was blocked on March 29, 2023, when Kentucky Senator Rand Paul objected.

 In February and March 2023, the DATA Act and the RESTRICT Act were both introduced in the House of Representatives and Senate, respectively.
 The DATA Act, introduced on February 24 by Michael McCaul, aimed to ban selling non-public personal data to third-party buyers.
 On March 7, Senator Mark Warner introduced the RESTRICT Act: if passed, it would give the Secretary of Commerce authority to review business transactions made by IT service and product vendors tied to designated "foreign adversaries" if they present an undue threat to national security, and have more than one million active users in the United States.
 The legislation would allow for the enforcement of orders and other mitigation measures, which could include mandatory divestment, or being prohibited from doing business in the United States.

 Several officials subsequently cited alleged pro-Palestinian bias on the app.
 While advocating for a ban, Representative Mike Gallagher alleged "rampant pro-Hamas propaganda on the app".
 Senators Mitt Romney, Josh Hawley, Representative Mike Lawler, and other Republicans have also alleged that TikTok had a pro-Palestine bias, with Lawler even alleging that TikTok was being manipulated during pro-Palestinian protests at colleges.
 In a filing to the Supreme Court, TikTok's attorneys said, "Allegations that TikTok has amplified support for either side of the Israeli- Palestinian conflict are unfounded."

 On March 13, 2024, the United States House of Representatives passed the Protecting Americans from Foreign Adversary Controlled Applications Act (PAFACA) with largely bipartisan support from Democratic and Republican representatives.
-It would ban operations related to the app completely within the country unless ByteDance makes a qualified divestiture as determined by the US president.
+It would ban operations related to the app completely within the country unless ByteDance makes a qualified divestiture as determined by the U.S. president.
 After modifications, the act passed the House again and the United States Senate before it was signed into law by Joe Biden on April 24, 2024.
 The ban went into effect on January 19, 2025.
 An additional 90 days could be issued on the deadline.